coolguy284/html5-time-tracker/info/formats.md

           [1] boolean: manually added / edited flag if this is true, it indicates an event that was added after the fact, or edited [2] number / string: timestamp
-            this is the number of milliseconds since the unix epoch (start of Jan 1 1970) in UTC (this is in contrast to format V1 storing the timestamp in local time) if the number is less than or equal to the javascript safe integer limit (9 007 199 254 740 991), it is stored as a number, otherwise it is stored as a string
+            the number of milliseconds since the unix epoch (start of Jan 1 1970) in UTC (this is in contrast to format V1 storing the timestamp in local time) if the number is less than or equal to the javascript safe integer limit (9 007 199 254 740 991), it is stored as a number, otherwise it is stored as a string
           [3] number: timestamp offset
-            this is the number of minutes relative to utc of the event, as this is still useful information to know
+            the number of minutes relative to utc of the event, as this is still useful information to know
             example:
               a number of 60 would mean UTC+01:00
           [4] array: active events
             an array of the current active events
           [5] string (optional): annotation
-            this is an optional text description for the event, used if an extra clarification is needed ],
+            an optional text description for the event, used if an extra clarification is needed ],
         ...
       ]
   }
 ```

-# Events Storage Format V2 -- Persistent UI File (Future Planned, Optional)
+# Events Storage Format V2.1 -- Persistent UI File (Future Planned, Optional)
 ```
 contains some saved information for ui persistence (remembering which tab was open, how far things were scrolled, etc.)